LEADING CAUSES FOR CAR ACCIDENTS IN AMERICA AND HOW TO STAY SAFE ON THE ROAD.

 Nobody enjoys hitting a red light or driving “slowly,” especially if you’re in a rush.
 However, these precautions are put in place to ensure your safety, as well as the safety of the people on the road around you.
 At the end of the day, safety is the most important thing while driving.
 Rushing to get somewhere can cause greater delays, car accidents and even serious personal injuries to you or those around you.

 Follow these 5 tips to help keep you safe on the roads.
-As personal injury lawyers, we have seen and represented many people who have been injured as a result of someone else’s negligence.
+As personal injury lawyers, we have seen and represented many people who have been injured as a result of someone else’s negligence, including immediate injuries and delayed injuries following a collision.
 Make sure that you are keeping yourself and others safe while sharing the roads.

-As always, please don’t hesitate to reach out to one of our personal injury attorneys today if you or a loved one has been involved in an auto crash.
+As always, please don’t hesitate to reach out to one of our personal injury attorneys today at (803) 888-2200 if you or a loved one has been involved in an auto crash.
 We are here to help.

 DO I NEED A LAWYER AFTER A CAR CRASH?